TID-Lab/aggie/testing.md

 Batches
 -------

-Prerequisites: at least 1 incident, 2 users, and 21 reports.
+Prerequisites: at least 1 group, 2 users, and 21 reports.
-1. With at least 11 reports and at least 1 incident, go to `reports` and click `Grab Batch` [goes to /reports/batch]
+1. With at least 11 reports and at least 1 group, go to `reports` and click `Grab Batch` [goes to /reports/batch]
-2. Click `Add` in the incident column of one report [modal appears showing the incidents already created]
+2. Click `Add` in the group column of one report [modal appears showing the groups already created]
-3. Click an incident [modal closes, text `Add` is updated to the name of the incident]
+3. Click an group [modal closes, text `Add` is updated to the name of the group]
 4. Click `Mark All and Done` [goes back to /reports and the reports from the batch are marked as read]
 5. Navigate to `/reports/batch` [the previous batch is displayed, and the